Many of our new or prospective customers frequently ask:

 FORD engines spit out Spark Plugs, Ignition Locks lock you out, clutches in manual transmission cars fail prematurely (perhaps to teach you a lesson to never again own anything but automatic), engine mounts that fail, intake manifolds (plastic of course) that have various problems, etc.

-And Diesel engines in F series trucks; those are simply horribly unreliable and fail due to numerous reasons.
+The "low emission" Diesel engines in F series trucks; those are simply horribly unreliable and fail due to numerous reasons.

 CHRYSLER (also DODGE, JEEP) No fuel filters should tip you off about how serious Chrysler was about it's short-lived life-time power train warranty.
 The hope is that the fuel filter which is built into the gas tank will be good for the life of the vehicle which is 7 years or 70,000 miles.